13 tips to improve internal communication

 When internal communication is poorly managed, challenges emerge.
 One of these challenges is a lack of employee engagement—and this affects productivity, which has a direct impact on your bottom line.
 In many companies, poor internal communications are a vicious cycle that plays on repeat: When employees aren’t engaged, they don’t read company communications.
 If they don’t read company comms, you can’t reach them to improve employee engagement.

 How can a dedicated comms team break the cycle and improve internal communications?
-It isn’t always easy, but our tips can help you hone your internal communication strategy, reach your audience, and boost employee engagement.
+It isn’t always easy, but our internal communications best practices can help you hone your IC strategy, reach your audience, and boost employee engagement.

-Unpacking internal communications: what it is and why it matters
+What is internal communication and why it matters

 Internal communication aims to deliver an employee experience (EX) that connects, aligns, and engages everyone.
 And all internal communication should tie back to this purpose.

-Put succinctly; internal communication is how information is transmitted between members of an organization and across all levels and departmental lines.
-And here’s how to improve it!
+Put succinctly, internal communication is how information is transmitted between members of an organization and across all levels and departmental lines.

 • Are your internal communications purposeful?